The Ultimate Guide to Solo Travel

 Packing your bags and heading off to an unfamiliar place alone may seem like a daunting idea to some - but to me, solo travel is the ultimate thrill.
 Whether you’re an expert at solo travel, or you're considering travelling on your own for the first time, this guide will give you the confidence boost you might be looking for.

 Here are a few things I discovered while traveling alone, as well as a few solo travel tips I learned along the way that I hope you'll find helpful.

 1. Live free!
 You’re on your own schedule.

 Solo travel is one of the most rewarding adventures a person can have in their life.
 One of the best things about travelling alone is that the only person you have to please is yourself.
-You're free to make all your own decisions, and you don't need to worry about anyone else disagreeing with them.
+You're free to make all your own decisions, where to go and you don't need to worry about anyone else disagreeing with them.
 Forget having to make sure that your travel companions wake up on time in the morning - you can be wherever you want to be, whenever you want to be there.

 Gone are the worries of how long it takes before you can get out the door.
 You won't have one person holding up the group because they're too tired to keep walking, or someone else wanting to stop because they’re hungry.
 Travelling is about relishing the freedom of doing what you want to do, when you want to do it.
 If you’re alone, there is no need to compromise and miss out on things you want to see or do because the rest of the group aren’t interested.

 Travelling solo takes you out of your comfort zone in the best way possible.
 Whether you’re a really social person, or chatting to strangers scares the daylights out of you, travelling solo is an incredible way to make new friends.
 You'll meet so many amazing and inspiring people on your adventures, and really immerse yourself into the culture of the place you’re visiting.